 |University of Waikato's Law School|

-Judge Arthur Tompkins, an instructor at ARCA's Masters Certificate Program in International Art Crime and Cultural Heritage Protection Studies, also taught a course in February in his home country.
+Judge Arthur Tompkins, an instructor at ARCA's Postgraduate Certificate Program in International Art Crime and Cultural Heritage Protection Studies, also taught a course in February in his home country.
 ARCA Blog caught up with him to see how it went in New Zealand.

 Tell us about the Art Crime course you presented earlier this year at the University of Waikato?

 The University of Waikato's Law School hosted the course and offered it as a credit course to their own students.
 It was also offered as a non-credit coruse through the Continuing Education arm of the University.
-The course was entitled "Art Crime during Armed Conflict", and, similarly to the course I teach in Amelia as part of the ARCA Masters, it was a five-day intensive course, comprising 5 hours of teaching each day for a week during the height of our Southern Hemisphere summer.
+The course was entitled "Art Crime during Armed Conflict", and, similarly to the course I teach in Amelia as part of the ARCA Postgraduate, it was a five-day intensive course, comprising 5 hours of teaching each day for a week during the height of our Southern Hemisphere summer.
 We cover two thousand years of the history of art crime during war, and the international and private law responses to it.
 And all in five fun-filled and fascinating days!

 We ended up with 16 students in the group, from three countries and two hemispheres, with the largest sub-group being law students (I was teaching the course within a Law School, after all!).
 But the class also included a working artist, two art historians, a police officer, a doctor, an art gallery director, a cultural heritage worker, and others.
 It all made for a vibrant and energetic group, and we had some spirited discussions!
 And on the last day, ARCA's Noah Charney was able to join us, via Skype, from Slovenia, which was a real highlight.